 “Yes, dear” is the characteristic phrase of a one-sided relationship dynamic where the woman functions as the “boss” of the relationship and the man is said to be “henpecked” or “whipped”.
 This is a common portrayal of marriage on TV or in jokes, but it also underlies a lot of real relationship advice for men.
 It’s a problem because taking it to heart can leave men unable to stand up for themselves in relationships.

-Stories and jokes aren’t obliged to portray healthy relationships, but in light of these portrayals and especially the serious advice, men (particularly young men) need to learn that this is not ideal, and certainly not inevitable, in a relationship.
+Stories and jokes aren’t obligated to portray healthy relationships, but in light of these portrayals and especially the serious advice, men (particularly young men) need to learn that this is not ideal, and certainly not inevitable, in a relationship.
 It’s likely that we’re not as concerned about teaching men to stand up for themselves in relationships due to the history of men being head of household, but that’s largely a thing of the past.

 Continue reading ““Yes, Dear”: Henpecked Husbands and One-Sided Relationship Dynamics”